xxfoundation/xxnetwork-comms/mixmessages/README.md

 #### Step 6: Testing

-Go to the `clusterclient` package.
-Find the `mockserver_test.go` file, and add a blank method in order to implement the interface method you added in Step 5.
-Do the same for `mockserver_test.go` located in the `mixclient` package.
+Find the `mockserver_test.go` file in the same `node` package, and add a blank method in order to implement the interface method you added in Step 5.
+Do the same for `mockserver_test.go` located in the `client` package.

  Then, you may write a test for your `Send` function you added in Step 4 (which also tests the Step 3 endpoint, which is why we need the `TestInterface`).
 For